Connect to Outlook

 In SlapFive, go to **Settings > Integrations** and click to open the box named **Outlook Connection** and click the **Connect** button.

-1. Sign in using the chosen mailbox user.
+1. Sign in using the chosen mailbox user (or service account).

 2. Complete MFA as required.